Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 \subsection{Rigorously verifying robustness}

-To validate the robustness of the candidate design generated by the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020} and to determine whether minimal part-load constraints or joint nonconvexities in the objective function introduce infeasibilities, we solve problem \eqref{medial_level} to rigorously identify the maximum violation within the convex hull of the historical data.
+To validate the robustness of the candidate design generated by the feasibility time-step heuristic \citep{teichgraeberExtremeEventsTime2020} and to determine whether minimum part-load constraints or joint nonconvexities in the objective function introduce infeasibilities, we solve problem \eqref{medial_level} to rigorously identify the maximum violation within the convex hull of the historical data.

-\eqref{medial_level} is a challenging bilevel problem, and preliminary numerical experiments showed prohibitively long convergence times when using adaptive-discretization approaches \citep{blankenshipInfinitelyConstrainedOptimization1976}.
+\eqref{medial_level} is a challenging bilevel problem, and preliminary numerical experiments showed prohibitively long convergence times when using adaptive discretization approaches \citep{blankenshipInfinitelyConstrainedOptimization1976}.
 Furthermore, the presence of integer variables renders the lower-level problem nonconvex, making common single-level reformulation approaches based on the KKT-optimality conditions \citep{fortuny-amatRepresentationEconomicInterpretation1981} or the linear dual \citep{burgardOptknockBilevelProgramming2003} inapplicable.
 To address this issue, we propose a hybrid approach that combines elements of classical adaptive discretization methods \citep{blankenshipInfinitelyConstrainedOptimization1976} with a single-level reformulation by embedding the linear dual of the lower-level problem \citep{burgardOptknockBilevelProgramming2003}.
 Specifically, we apply an adaptive discretization approach to the integer variables and then embed the dual of the resulting linear program into the medial-level problem for each set of discretized integer variables.

-Our approach is similar to that proposed in \cite{mitsosGlobalSolutionNonlinear2010}, where the KKT conditions are used to tighten the lower bounding scheme to solve a mixed-integer bilevel program.
+Our approach is related to the approach proposed by \cite{zhaoExactAlgorithmTwostage}.
+They consider a similar decomposition of a MILP lower-level problem: The continuous lower-level problem is dualized for fixed integer variables, while the integer variables are handled through column-and-constraint generation \citep{zengSolvingTwostageRobust2013}.
+A similar approach has been proposed by \cite{mitsosGlobalSolutionNonlinear2010} to solve a mixed-integer bilevel program, where the KKT conditions are used to tighten the lower bounding scheme.
 In contrast, we do not introduce a parametric upper bound on the objective value of the lower-level problem and instead embed the linear dual at each discretization point.